 About the Survey

-OnDeck is proud to support and empower small business owners across the United States.
+OnDeck is proud to support and empower small business owners across the United States with small business loans.
 For our second annual Small Business Community Impact Survey, we surveyed current and past customers to learn more about how they participated in their local communities in 2019.
 Most had been in business for over 10 years, and represented a wide of range of industries, from retailers to mechanics to accountants and lawyers.

 Interested in seeing the results from 2018?
 Check out our infographic.